 Evaluation and how to find out more

-A rapid evaluation exploring the benefits, barriers and experiences of staff and patients around this model will be completed by the University of Bath by April 2022.
-A full evaluation will be completed by October 2022.
+A rapid evaluation exploring the benefits, barriers and experiences of staff and patients around this model was completed by the University of Bath: this informed development of the project.
+A full evaluation will be completed by early 2023.

-To find out more, please contact the project manager, Megan Kirbyshire at the West of England AHSN.
+To find out more, please contact Senior Project Manager, Megan Kirbyshire at the West of England AHSN.

 A focus on COPD as part of the National Adoption and Spread Safety Improvement Programme (A&S-SIP)

-The overarching objective of the A&S-SIP is to identify and support the spread and adoption of effective and safe evidence-based interventions and practice.
+The overarching objective of the A&S-SIP was to identify and support the spread of effective interventions and practice.